-Leslie A. Bailey litigates complex public interest appeals on behalf of consumers who have been cheated and advocates for the public’s right of access to court records.
-She has extensive experience in, and is often consulted about, the enforceability of arbitration clauses in consumer contracts, and most recently argued and won Sgouros v.
+Forced Arbitration: Leslie also has extensive experience opposing the enforcement of unfair arbitration clauses in consumer contracts, and most recently argued and won Sgouros v.
 TransUnion Corp., in which the Seventh Circuit struck down the arbitration agreement of one of the largest corporations in the country on contract formation grounds.
 She also argued and won FIA Card Services v.
-Weaver, a landmark decision in which the Louisiana Supreme Court held that a debt collector cannot enforce an arbitration award against a consumer without proving the consumer agreed to arbitration.
+Weaver, a in which the Louisiana Supreme Court held that a debt collector cannot enforce an arbitration award against a consumer without proving the consumer agreed to arbitration.

 U.S. Supreme Court

 California Supreme Court